 In their second year, students will study the following three modules:

 There are so many books and so much material now on leadership it makes your head spin.
 Perhaps that’s strange when you consider that Jesus didn’t encourage us so much to lead as to follow!
 This module will teach how it’s in following more closely you’ll find you lead better.
 The lectures will focus mainly on Old Testament characters and how God turned their weakness to strength.
 We will see how each of us can develop their leadership potential to enable flourishing in every sphere of influence to occur.
 References are drawn from both influential Christian leaders and the best that the business world has to offer.

-This module gives students the opportunity to delve into the fascinating questions of ‘Who is Jesus?’ and ‘What does it mean to be saved?’
-We explore how the early church wrestled with how to describe Jesus in ways that would be clear and unambiguous in the culture around them.
-We study some of the developments through history in thinking about Jesus, as well as the biblical perspective on the incarnation, salvation, and the second coming.
+This module builds on the foundations of TH6944 (On the Incarnation) as we go deeper into questions of the identity of Jesus and what it means to be ‘saved.’
+We study some of the developments through history in thinking about Jesus, as well as the biblical perspective on the incarnation, salvation, atonement, and the second coming.
 Students have the chance to think through what all of this means for modern day discipleship, life, and engagement with the world in mission.

 For full course delivery details, please visit the Course Delivery page.

-For those without a Bachelor’s degree, but with professional qualifications or relevant experience, please to discuss your eligibility for the Graduate Diploma.
+- For those without a Bachelor’s degree, but with professional qualifications or relevant experience, please contact us to discuss your eligibility for the Graduate Diploma.

 - If English is not your first language, please see the English Language requirements on the Admissions page.